 What I’m about to write may come off as cold and insensitive.
 File it under “tough love for writers.”
 It’s not that your life is unimportant or without value.
 Quite the contrary.
-Everyone has a meaningful story to tell, but not everyone’s story (or writing) is going to deserve a commercial publishing deal.
+Everyone has a meaningful story to tell, but not everyone’s story (or writing) will find an agent or receive a commercial publishing deal.
+Many memoirs ultimately have to be self-published.
+Here’s why.

 The memoir is the first piece of writing you’ve ever attempted.

 It’s often said that a writer’s first manuscript never gets published; it’s the third, fourth, fifth (or later) manuscript that gains acceptance by a publisher.
-While this principle is common in relation to fiction writing, I think it applies to any type of storytelling.
+While this principle is common in relation to fiction writing, I think it applies to any type of story.
 If your memoir is the first thing you’ve written and finished, it’s unlikely you knocked it out of the park on your first try.
-Of course, anything is possible, but you’re relying on being an outlier.
+Of course, anything is possible.
+The more experience you’ve had as any kind of commercial writer or storyteller, the better your chances.

 Your memoir is primarily pain focused, or an act of catharsis.